aeltouny/python-course/README.md

 # python-course
-This is a new version
+This is version number 2 for Andri